Cardboard Boat Regatta

 Each boat must have a Captain and at least one crew member.
 That means a minimum of 2 people per boat, but the Captain may have up to 5 crew members (for a total of 6 people per boat).
 Captains must have their boats on the premises and check-in at the Pavilion at 12:30 PM.
 The official race start is 3:00 PM.
 All regatta participants agree to abide by Washington College waterfront policies, safety precautions, and other rules that govern this event.
 No pushing, no punting, no poling.
 Judges make the final decisions on all awards.

-The Waterfront Festival is free and open to the public.
-There will be a bluegrass band, good food, family fun, sailing, kayaking, volleyball, 5K and a half marathon, pony rides and more on September 22, 2012, from 12:00-5:00 PM in Wilmer Park!
+The RiverFest is free and open to the public.
+There will be a bluegrass band, good food, family fun, sailing, kayaking, cardboard boat and kayak and canoe races and more!

 All boating participants must be at least 12 years of age and wear a life jacket and closed toe shoes (no bare feet or flip flops).
 Each occupant must be visible while the boat is in the water.
 Alcohol is prohibited.